 History of Iliamna Fish Co.

-Much as a knot binds the net, Iliamna Fish Company is bound to its fishermen.
+Much as a knot binds the net, Iliamna Fish Company is bound to Bristol Bay and to its fishermen.
 We are an immediate and extended family of 25 members—an organization founded in and sustained by fish.

 During the winters, some of us wear pilot’s helmets, some write grants, some make wine, some shoulder accountant’s briefcases, others wear mother’s aprons—but each member of our family is dependent on the annual harvest to sustain her or him.
-Apart from the costs of processing and shipping, every purchase from Iliamna Fish Company goes into the hands of the fisherman.
+Apart from the costs of processing and shipping, every purchase from Iliamna Fish Company goes into the hands of the fisherman and back into Bristol Bay.
 This direct exchange builds trust with our customers and inspires us to provide the best product possible.

-As a whole family, we are members of Salmon Nation, a Pacific coastal collective that recognizes the interdependence of our lives with the environment.
-We concur with Salmon Nation and believe that healthy salmon stocks act as a litmus to the overall environmental health of a region.
+We are members of Salmon Nation, a Pacific coastal collective that recognizes the interdependence of our lives with the environment.
+We concur with Salmon Nation and believe that healthy salmon stocks act as a litmus to the environmental health of a region.

 Iliamna Fish Company is simply, almost quaintly, dedicated to providing the world’s best wild salmon.
 In a domestic market starved for premium wild sockeye salmon, we offer the finest available.
 We fish completely by hand, using small, 50 fathom nets.
 We fish out of 20-foot long skiffs, small craft that preserve the quality of our fish, because our fish are not crushed under hundreds of tons of other fish, or roughly-harvested with industrial machinery.